CodersSquad/cg-booting-up-Gorchon/README.md

 ## Troubleshooting

-If you encounter any errors, ensure you have activated the virtual environment and installed the dependencies.
+If for any reason you find errors, ensure you have activated the virtual environment and installed the dependencies.
 If any issues persist, confirm that `pygame` and `moderngl` are properly installed and compatible with your Python version.